MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 - `(Get-Credential).password` to be prompted to enter the password securely when you run this command.

 For more information about CBA, see [App-only authentication for unattended scripts in the Exchange Online PowerShell module](https://aka.ms/exo-cba).

+**Note**: Using a **ConvertTo-SecureString** command to store the password of the certificate locally defeats the purpose of a secure connection method for automation scenarios.
+Using a **Get-Credential** command to prompt you for the password of the certificate securely isn't ideal for automation scenarios.
+In other words, there's really no automated _and_ secure way to connect using a local certificate.

 ```yaml
 Type: SecureString